St. Paul's, Bloor Street: Growth

 The congregation soon outgrew the original wooden building and by 1858, construction began on a stone structure (now referred to as the 'old church'), which was designed by brothers George Kent Radford and Edward Radford.
 This building was completed in 1860, with services first being held on December 9 of that year.
 The tower was completed in 1894.
+In 1861, the first building, minus its steeple, was moved to Potter's Field to serve as a mission church, whose parish eventually became the Church of the Redeemer.